2016 IUCr Crystal growing competition for schoolchildren

 How to participate?

-- The competition was open to students of primary or secondary schools; maximum age 18.
+- The competition is open to students of primary or secondary schools; maximum age 18.

-- Videos submitted to local competitions during 2015 could be also submitted to the IUCr competition
+- Videos submitted to local competitions during 2016 may be also submitted to the IUCr competition.

 - Language: mother language of participant or English.